Frederick Pitman (publisher)

 Frederick Pitman (9 May 1828 – 21 November 1886) was an English publisher, writer, and educator.
-A younger brother of Isaac Pitman, the inventor of Pitman shorthand, he was a prominent figure in the dissemination of phonographic literature and shorthand education in the mid-19th century.
-He established a publishing firm in London that became the principal outlet for his brother's shorthand works and related periodicals.
+A younger brother of Isaac Pitman, the inventor of Pitman shorthand, he helped publish and promote shorthand literature and education in the mid-19th century.
+He established a London publishing firm that became the principal outlet for Isaac Pitman's shorthand works and related periodicals.
 In 1862, he founded a music publishing business that specialised in domestic and popular compositions, including works by Michael William Balfe.
-Pitman also contributed to the vegetarian movement through the publication of books and periodicals, and edited several journals devoted to shorthand.
-He was a member of the Royal Society of Arts, served as its first shorthand examiner, and was active in the cause of spelling reform.
+Pitman also published vegetarian literature and edited several journals devoted to shorthand.
+He was a member of the Royal Society of Arts, served as its first shorthand examiner, and supported spelling reform.

 Biography

 Early life and education

-Frederick Pitman was born on 9 May 1828 in Trowbridge, Wiltshire, the youngest of eleven children, seven sons and four daughters, of Maria and Samuel Pitman, a long-time clerk and overseer at the cloth factory of James Edgell.
-His brothers included Isaac, the creator of the Pitman shorthand (phonographic) system; Jacob, a builder and architect who later settled in Australia; and Benjamin, a stenographer, author, artist, and teacher who later lived in the United States.
+Frederick Pitman was born on 9 May 1828 in Trowbridge, Wiltshire, the youngest of eleven children, seven sons and four daughters, of Maria Pitman and Samuel Pitman, a long-serving clerk and overseer at James Edgell's cloth factory.

+His brothers included Isaac, the creator of Pitman shorthand; Jacob, a builder and architect who later settled in Australia; and Benjamin, a stenographer, author, artist, and teacher who later lived in the United States.

 In the year of Frederick's birth, his father began a cloth-making business.
-Around 1833, the family moved to Bradford-on-Avon, where they lived in Ringston House, a historic building dating back to the time of Charles II.
-Frederick spent his early childhood in this setting.
+Around 1833, the family moved to Bradford-on-Avon, where they lived in Ringston House, a building dating from the reign of Charles II.
+Frederick spent his early childhood there.

-Frederick received his early education from his brother Isaac in Wotton-under-Edge, before attending school in Bradford-on-Avon and later rejoining Isaac in Bath.
-While in Bath, he was articled to solicitor Mr. Viner, but found the legal profession unappealing.
-In 1845, he joined the phonographic movement, travelling to Yarmouth, Exeter, and the eastern counties to lecture and teach phonography alongside figures such as Thomas Allen Reed and Joseph Pitman.
+Frederick received his early education from Isaac in Wotton-under-Edge, before attending school in Bradford-on-Avon and later rejoining Isaac in Bath.
+While in Bath, he was articled to a solicitor, Mr Viner, but found the legal profession unappealing.
+In 1845, he joined the shorthand movement, travelling to Yarmouth, Exeter, and the eastern counties to lecture and teach shorthand alongside figures including Thomas Allen Reed and Joseph Pitman.